lmatosevic/chatgpt-cli/README.md

 # with only piped input and output image file
 cat description.txt | gpt-img ./image.png

+# with only piped input and output image directed to file
+cat description.txt | gpt-img > ./image.png

 # with only input directly from file, binary image data will be outputed to stdout
 gpt-img < idea.txt
 ```